angelinaaziz/becoming/README.md

 ## 🌟 The Problem & Solution

 ### Problem
-Personal growth and achievements often go unrecorded, making it hard to visualize progress and document significant milestones in one's journey.
+Personal growth and achievements often go unrecorded, making it hard to visualise progress and document significant milestones in one's journey.
 Traditional methods lack the permanence and visual evolution that truly showcase personal development.

 ### Solution
 Becoming transforms personal development into a visual journey through a soul-bound NFT that evolves with each milestone.
 Unlike traditional NFTs, Becoming NFTs: